RudraDave-1112/Secure-CI-CD-Deployment-with-Docker-Snyk-and-Kubernetes-Rolling-Updates/README.md

 Both deployments were validated via kubectl commands and confirmed through application outputs.
 The rolling update mechanism proved effective, with both versions being deployed and accessible in a controlled, staged manner.

-This lab demonstrated practical implementation of DevSecOps by combining secure coding practices, infrastructure automation, and resilient deployment strategies—all of which are critical components of modern cloud-native operations.
+This lab demonstrated practical implementation of DevSecOps by combining secure coding practices, infrastructure automation, and resilient deployment strategies, all of which are critical components of modern cloud-native operations.